Santiniketan: Climate

-The climate of Shantiniketan is moderately warm, with summer temperatures at around 35-42 °C (maximum) and winter at 10-15 °C (minimum).
+The climate of Santiniketan is moderately warm, with summer temperatures at around 35-42 °C (maximum) and winter at 10-15 °C (minimum).
 Summer is felt for three months, March, April and May.
 December, January and February are the winter months.
 June, July, August and September see heavy rainfall, these four months are known as monsoon (rainy season).
-Shantiniketan saw its highest temperature rising 47.0 °C, on 10 June 1966.
+Santiniketan saw its highest temperature rising 47.0 °C, on 10 June 1966.
 The lowest temperature ever recorded is 4.9 °C, on 9 January 2013.
 The annual average temperature is 26.2 °C. About 1480mm of rain falls per year, with 76 days seeing the rain.

 The area is classified as an "Aw" (tropical savanna climate) under the Köppen Climate Classification.